FAQ and Feedback

 I’m an incoming iSchool student.
 Can I make an appointment with Career Services before I start?

-All new or incoming iSchool students beginning Fall quarter will be able to schedule appointments with Career Services in iCareers during mid-September.
-For incoming iSchool students for other quarters, they will be able to schedule appointments in iCareers during the first week of their first quarter of enrollment.
+All new or incoming iSchool students beginning Fall quarter will be able to schedule appointments with Career Services in Handshake during mid-September.
+For incoming iSchool students for other quarters, they will be able to schedule appointments in Handshake during the first week of their first quarter of enrollment.

 I’m an iSchool alum.
 For how long am I still allowed to make an appointment with Career Services?